rust-lang/unsafe-code-guidelines/wip/stacked-borrows.md

     protector: Option<CallId>,
 }
-/// Per-location stack of borrow items.
+/// Per-location stack of borrow items. pub struct Stack {
-/// Making use of an item towards the bottom of the stack removes all the items  above it that are
-/// "incompatible" (see below). pub struct Stack {
-    borrows: Vec<Item>, // used *mostly* as a stack; never empty }
+    /// Used *mostly* as a stack; never empty.
+    /// Invariants:
+    /// * Above a `SharedReadOnly` there can only be more `SharedReadOnly`.
+    /// * Except for `Untagged`, no tag occurs in the stack more than once.
+    borrows: Vec<Item>,
+}

 /// Extra per-call-frame state: the ID of this function call.